johneortega/johneortega.github.io/_pages/about.md

 Other interests
 ------
 I enjoy several outdoor sports including fishing (catch and release), football (soccer), and basketball.
-I ran a basketball club in Madrid, Spain dedicated to expats for nearly 10 years, here is the [Madrid Basketball page](https://www.facebook.com/madridbasketballclub)
+I ran a basketball club in Madrid, Spain dedicated to expats for nearly 10 years, here is the [Madrid Basketball page](https://www.facebook.com/madridbasketballclub).
+I regularly mentor students and others to become successful in what they do.
+Particularly, a few of my latest mentees are: [Louis Lai](https://www.linkedin.com/in/louiseylai), [Patrick Candela](https://www.linkedin.com/in/patrick-candela-3453b71a/), [Shirin Jabari](https://www.linkedin.com/in/shirin-jabbari-97b0495a/), [Vlad Tyshkevich](https://www.linkedin.com/in/vladtco/), and [Will Ang](https://www.linkedin.com/in/willang35).
+I am a member of several clubs including ACM, EAMT, and more.
+I enjoy working with kids and have taught English and Computer Science at the grade school level.